-The "All other" represents innovative services and products, including toggled [®], the Company's LED lighting business. toggled[®] is focused on developing and selling next-generation solid state lighting technology along with communication and control protocols based, in part, on intellectual property for the direct replacement of fluorescent tubes with LED lighting.
+The "Other" represents innovative services and products, including Toggled, the Company's LED lighting business.
+Toggled is focused on developing and selling next-generation solid state lighting technology along with communication and control protocols based, in part, on intellectual property for the direct replacement of fluorescent tubes with LED lighting.
 Other businesses combined within Other include potential services and product concepts that are still in their development stages.